Pre-conception counseling: Physicians

-When women have pre-existing illnesses / conditions / diseases, these may add to pre-natal risks and will need ongoing evaluation.
-Also any medications which are used to treat these conditions will need monitored and possibly reduced or increased.
+When women have pre-existing illnesses/conditions/diseases, these may add to prenatal risks and will need ongoing evaluation.
+Also any medications which are used to treat these conditions will need to be monitored and possibly reduced or increased.

-The presence of Diabetes remains a huge risk for the unborn child, and a woman will be screened specifically for this condition.
-Known diabetics will need monitored closely.
-For more information, see this online article Diabetes and Diabetic risks.
+The presence of diabetes remains a huge risk for the unborn child, and a woman will be screened specifically for this condition.
+Known diabetics will need to be monitored closely.
+For more information, see this online article: Diabetes and Diabetic risks.

 The woman's role

 A woman may need to adjust certain aspects of her health and well-being which are in her control.
 These usually include aspects of lifestyle, drug and alcohol use, exercise, rest and stress reduction.
 In addition, she may need to discontinue certain herbs or over-the-counter medications as recommended by her healthcare provider.
-Many physicians will also recommend pre-natal vitamins before a woman actually conceives in order to boost her overall health.
+Many physicians will also recommend prenatal vitamins before a woman actually conceives to boost her overall health.